Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 2. Avoid overdoing it with alcohol or avoid it entirely, especially when traveling alone

 Besides the dangers or possible vulnerable situations associated with alcohol, it is also one of the most expensive items in Colombia.
-Anything imported into Colombia will be more expensive than it is back home.
+Anything imported into Colombia will be more costly than it is back home.

 3. Avoid taxis whenever possible and definitely do not hail them from the street

-Some towns won’t have any other options so be sure to get one from a certified taxi stand (like at transportation hubs) or have a hotel or restaurant call you a taxi.
+Some towns won’t have any other options, so be sure to get one from a certified taxi stand (like at transportation hubs) or have a hotel or restaurant call you a taxi.

 4. Use Uber instead of taxis

-Use Uber instead of taxis when possible but follow these safety tips for ride-sharing in Colombia.
+Use Uber instead of taxis when possible, but follow these safety tips for ride-sharing in Colombia.

 5. Don’t take taxis or Ubers from airports in Colombia.